 - Rattling sound: If you hear a noisy rattling sound when your furnace shuts off, it is usually the metal parts to your furnace cooling down.
 However, it may also be something more serious.
 The blower could be out of alignment or an error in the motor occurred.
-If you hear this noise you should give Precision a call.
+If you hear this noise you should give our team a call.

 - Clanging noise: If you hear a clanging noise, the problem is most often in the pipes, instead of the furnace itself.
 This tends to happen when the pipes are able to cool down and contract after the furnace turns off.

 - Loud Boom or Thud: A loud boom or thud sound may have come from the ducts.
 They can expand and contract in cold weather, especially if the furnace’s surroundings aren’t heated.
 However, it might also be an indication that the burners in the furnace are dirty and could stand to be cleaned.
 These are relatively easy to clean on your own if you use hot soapy water.
 If you want to clean these yourself, be sure they are fully dry before reinstalling them.
 If you learn that it’s not the ducts or the burners, it might be that your gas valve is malfunctioning (assuming you have a gas furnace), which can cause a delayed ignition.
-In many cases, it is wise to call Precision so one of our expert HVAC technicians can troubleshoot the problem.
+In many cases, it is wise to call so one of our expert HVAC technicians can troubleshoot the problem.

 - Pinging and or Popping: A pinging or popping sound is most likely coming from one of the ducts and is not generally something to fret over.

 - Odd Vibrating Noise or Whining: If you hear an odd vibrating noise or whining, it may indicate a problem with your furnace.
-It could be serious, so a Precision technician really needs to check it out.
+It could be serious, so a heating technician really needs to check it out.

-- Loud Humming: A loud humming noise may come from when the furnace burners light and its cold outside.
+- Loud Humming: A loud humming noise may come from when the furnace burners light and it's cold outside.
 You can prevent this noise by turning the “off/pilot/on” control to reduce the burner flame.